3342 North President Howard Brown Blvd., Decatur IL 62521 PHONE: 217-877-5670 x 3

 Address water quality issues related to sediment, nutrients, and other non-point source pollutants.

 Streambank erosion is one of the major causes of pollution in our county’s streams and lakes.
 When left untreated, streambank erosion becomes a serious threat to the land, water, plant, and animal resources we hold dear.
 It can lead to loss or damage of valuable farmland, wildlife habitat, buildings, roads, bridges, and other public and private structures and property.
-SSRP provide assistance (up to 75% cost-share) to Illinois landowners to stabilize or restore severely eroding banks that qualify.
-SSRP will also provide 100% cost-share for selected demonstration sites.
+SSRP provides assistance to Illinois landowners to stabilize or restore severely eroding banks that qualify. .
 While solutions are site-specific, most fixes involve using low-cost vegetative or other bio-engineering techniques to stabilize the eroding banks.

 Macon County, the City of Decatur, the Village of Forsyth, and the Village of Mt.
 Zion all maintain MS4 permits with the state of Illinois to ensure proper stormwater maintenance and quality.
 WCD cooperate with our MS4 communities by participating in the MS4 Working Group where educational events are planned and implemented, and by inspecting the erosion & sediment controls at individual construction sites throughout the City and Villages.